Skip to main content

 Starting an LLC is the most popular way to structure a new business in the U.S. It protects your personal assets, keeps taxes simple, and takes most people less than a week to complete.
-Over 5.5 million new business applications were filed in 2025 alone.
+More than 5.6 million new business applications were filed in 2025.
 This guide walks you through every step from choosing a name to opening your bank account, including the address and banking steps that most guides barely mention.

 Laying the Foundation: Name, State, and Registered Agent

 Your LLC name must include "LLC" or "Limited Liability Company".
 It's a legal requirement in every state.
 Before you get attached to a name, search your state's Secretary of State website to confirm it's available.
-If you plan to operate under a different brand name, you'll need to file a DBA (Doing Business As) separately, which can cost $0-25 in most states.
+If you plan to operate under a different brand name, you'll need to file a DBA (Doing Business As) separately, which typically costs $20-100 depending on the state and county (CA, NY, and FL also require newspaper publication, pushing the all-in cost higher).
 While you're at it, check domain availability and grab the .com early.
 The name search and decision typically takes one to three days, mostly because you'll change your mind twice.

 For most people, the best state to form your LLC is the state where you live and do business.
 You've probably heard that Delaware or Wyoming offer advantages, and they do for venture-backed startups or multi-state holding companies.
 If you're a solo founder running an online business or local service, registering in your home state avoids the hassle and cost of foreign qualification, which is the process of registering your out-of-state LLC to legally operate where you actually live.
 Filing fees range from $35-500 depending on the state, and this decision should take about 30 minutes of research.